Manux123/FNF-Cool-Engine/README.md

 Once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
 Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin

-As for Mac, `lime test mac -debug` should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.
+As for Mac, `lime test mac -debug` will work,
 ----------------------------------------------

 ADDITIONS IN 0.1.6 (FINAL!!)